Richard Hatch (Survivor contestant): Acquittals and convictions

-Hatch was convicted in a county district court in September 2001 with domestic assault charge one month after his former partner Glenn Boyanowski accused him of assault.
+In September 2001, Hatch was convicted in a county district court with domestic assault charge, one month after his former partner Glenn Boyanowski accused him of assault.
 Hatch said that the assault started when Boyanowski trespassed his Middletown house.
 Hatch was sentenced to one-year probation on September 24, 2001, and was ordered not to contact Boyanowski.
 He appealed his conviction and sentence, both of which were overturned in a county superior court on February 5, 2002, after two days of court hearings.

 In September 2005, Hatch was indicted by a federal grand jury on two counts of tax evasion, one count of filing a false tax return, two counts of wire fraud, four counts of mail fraud, and one count of bank fraud.

-The following January, he was acquitted of fraud but convicted of the three tax charges.
+In January 2006, he was acquitted of fraud but convicted of the three tax charges.
 The charges stemmed from his failure to report approximately $1.4 million in income: $1.04 million from Survivor, $321,000 in payments for radio appearances, $28,000 of rental income, and $36,000 in charitable donations misappropriated for personal use.
 Tax returns were prepared by two accountants that reflected his Survivor winnings that Hatch did not file.
-Instead, he filed a pro forma return that excluded that income.
+Instead, he filed a return that excluded that income.

 His 51-month prison sentence reflected an enhancement for obstruction of justice.

 In 2010, one year after Hatch's release in 2009, Survivor host/producer Jeff Probst and producer Mark Burnett revealed that Hatch was a strong candidate to reappear for the twentieth season, Survivor: Heroes vs. Villains, as a villain.
-However, Hatch was still under house arrest at the time and unable to re-participate because prosecutors denied him permission to do so.
+Hatch was still under house arrest at the time and unable to re-participate because prosecutors denied him permission to do so.

 Hatch served an additional nine months in prison from March to December 2011 for not amending his 2000 and 2001 tax returns.
 The additional sentence prevented him from appearing in the live finale of The Celebrity Apprentice 4.
-Since then, his release had been under supervision again, making him unable to leave the country, for 26 remaining months.
+He was released under supervision for 26 further months, making him unable to leave the country without court permission.